Netherlands

 If the Pay Transparency Directive has not yet been transposed, what steps have been taken towards implementation?

+If the Pay Transparency Directive has not yet been transposed, what steps have been taken towards implementation?
 Consultation regarding proposed legislation for the implementation of the Directive closed on May 7, 2025.
-Currently, it is expected that the legislative proposal will be sent to the parliament in 2026.
-The Dutch government has confirmed that the new legislation will then come into force by 1 January 2027.
-Due to the recent collapse of the Dutch government, the implementation of the Directive may be postponed even further.
+The draft proposal (including the legislative text and Explanatory Memorandum) has now been submitted to the Dutch Council of State.
+After the process at the Dutch Council of State has been successfully completed, the next step would be its submission to the Dutch Parliament.
+The Dutch government has indicated that the new legislation is intended to enter into force by 1 January 2027.
 The Dutch government has however further confirmed that the first reporting obligation for employers with 150 or more employees will apply to pay data for the calendar year 2027 (rather than the calendar year 2026 as per the Directive).
+It is unclear whether this deviation from EU rules is permitted though.

 © Eversheds Sutherland.
 All rights reserved.
 Eversheds Sutherland is a global provider of legal and other services operating through various separate and distinct legal entities.
 Eversheds Sutherland is the name and brand under which the members of Eversheds Sutherland Limited (Eversheds Sutherland (International) LLP and Eversheds Sutherland (US) LLP) and their respective controlled, managed and affiliated firms and the members of Eversheds Sutherland (Europe) Limited (each an "Eversheds Sutherland Entity" and together the "Eversheds Sutherland Entities") provide legal or other services to clients around the world.
 Eversheds Sutherland Entities are constituted and regulated in accordance with relevant local regulatory and legal requirements and operate in accordance with their locally registered names.
 The use of the name Eversheds Sutherland, is for description purposes only and does not imply that the Eversheds Sutherland Entities are in a partnership or are part of a global LLP.
 The responsibility for the provision of services to the client is defined in the terms of engagement between the instructed firm and the client.